 6. Don’t pick your spots.
 This will allow bacteria in and possible secondary infection.
 Also may lead to scarring.

-9. Don’t over cleanse.
-When cleansing the skin make it quick and fuss-free especially if you have a problem skin, as the less you play with it the quicker the skin will heal.
+9. Don’t over-cleanse.
+When cleansing the skin make it quick and fuss-free especially if you have problem skin, as the less you play with it the quicker the skin will heal.

 10. Do take essential fatty acids.
 These are well documented to help hydrate the surface layer of the skin and reduce sensitivities.
 Good quality fish oil or flax is recommended.

-11. Remember cosmetic products purchased in supermarkets have little active ingredients so are not strong enough to make physical changes to the skin.
+11. Remember cosmetic products purchased in supermarkets have few active ingredients so are not strong enough to make physical changes to the skin.

 12. There are very few ingredients that absorb into the skin due to the size of the molecule in the ingredient and the fact that your skin is a protective barrier.

 14. Our main focus is not on the upper epidermis layers of the skin but down deeper at the dermis level where all the action takes place.
-The dermis is the layer that thins with age and premature damage, this layer’s wellbeing is what effects the functions of the upper epidermis.
+The dermis is the layer that thins with age and premature damage, this layer’s well-being is what affects the functions of the upper epidermis.

 15. All our treatments at About Skin are about improving your skin’s functions creating a healthy glowing youthful appearance.
-We believe that everyone deserves a great looking skin.
+We believe that everyone deserves great-looking skin.

-16. When using serums on the skin, apply first before moisturiser.
-Always wait until Serums have absorbed, then apply your next layer. (about 15 minutes)
+16. When using serums on the skin, apply first before moisturizer.
+Always wait until the Serums have absorbed, then apply your next layer. (about 15 minutes)